Experts Exchange (EE) has become my companies go-to resource to get answers.

 I have owned and run both an ISP and an MSP business and of course, have my own personal experiences as a consumer.

-As an MSP, I was constantly tasked with having to prove Internet reliability issues being the cause for down time at customer locations and not due to our managed services.
+As an MSP, I was constantly tasked with having to prove Internet reliability issues being the cause for downtime at customer locations and not due to our managed services.

 Because my own home was heavily connected, I realized that as a consumer, I had to spend a lot of my free time proving problems to the various providers I used.
-I found that typically, an ISP will never admit to problems unless they are very obvious and affecting a lot of others.

 No matter what I provided as evidence, they would dismiss it telling me everything looked fine to them.
-I would complain until I was able to reach a higher level support with my proof.
+I would complain until I was able to reach a higher level of support with my proof.

-Even then, they still never admitted anything but connectivity would get better.
-In some areas, this was a constant cycle.
 Based on our member feedback, this continues to be some sort of industry practice.
 It's a game of making the customer prove a problem if the ISP can't see it or isn't ready to invest in that area yet.

 The start of OutagesIO

 As an MSP, I decided to start cobbling together different methods of monitoring the Internet services at each customer location.
-It helped but it was always difficult to motivate Internet providers to fix problems,
+It helped but it was still always difficult to motivate Internet providers to fix problems,

 Why Experts Exchange is important to me

-My position with OutagesIO is network engineer, hardware and admin guy along with managing code development.
-I build, configure and maintain everything from firewalls, networks, virtualization hosts, virtual and bare metal servers, NAS systems and the list goes on.
+I build, configure, and maintain everything from firewalls, networks, virtualization hosts, virtual and bare metal servers, NAS systems and the list goes on.

-We have a small regular team and I have people I call on for tasks that we can third party out.
+We have a small regular team and I have people I call on for tasks that we can third-party out.

 I call myself a general specialist, a term my wife coined for me.
-I've had hands on experience with countless technologies and hardware that most people aren't even allowed to get close to.
+I've had hands-on experience with countless technologies and hardware that most people aren't even allowed to get close to.

-Do some of you know BlueArc, OnStore, goodies like that?
+Do some of you know BlueArc, OnStore, and goodies like that?
 Then you know what I'm talking about.

-That makes me a very hands on person with a little knowledge about a lot of things and therefore, no expert at any one thing.
+That makes me a very hands-on person with a little knowledge about a lot of things and therefore, no expert at any one thing.
 I'd have a hard time answering questions here I think.

 How EE members came to our rescue

-We recently suffered a very serious problem where our database or the clients would keep locking up, taking everything down.
 We spent weeks looking for the cause but it kept happening.
 I considered hiring help but they would have billed me for the exact same things we were doing at the time, trying to find leads to ultimately solve the problem.

-We didn't know what it was but it was costing us time, money, members and a lot of stress.
 I finally decided to post the question here and that question might have some sort of award pending for the longest question ever on this site.
 No idea if it actually is.

-If you bother to read even part of this huge long thread, then I applaud your quest for knowledge which does lead to a solution.
-The tenacity of those who took part was amazing and I hope some of the ideas, suggestions that came up can benefit others also some day.
+The tenacity of those who took part was amazing and I hope some of the ideas, and suggestions that came up can benefit others also someday.

 It was a tricky situation because it wasn't clear what was happening and all initial testing was leading to dead ends.
-It didn't take long for a few more experts to jump in and with that combined input, we finally had some leads that lead to solving the problem.
+It didn't take long for a few more experts to jump in and with that combined input, we finally had some leads that led to solving the problem.

 Everything is humming along nicely at this point and the event even pushed us to start using a database cluster instead of relying on single instances.